-According to registered dietitian Anna Brown from the blog Nutrition Squeezed, salmon is a powerful combination of low saturated fat and high levels of omega-3 fatty acids, both critical factors for heart health.
+According to dietitian nutritionist Kristy Del Coro, while all fish are excellent sources of nutrients, salmon is particularly great when it comes to polyunsaturated fats, including omega-3 fatty acids, critical factors for heart health.
 As a bonus, omega-3 acids are also anti-inflammatory and great for brain development.
-Salmon is considered a fatty fish and contains far more omega-3 acids than other types of fish like sole, sea bass, and cod.
+Salmon is considered a fatty fish and contains far more omega-3 acids than other fish like sole, sea bass, and cod.
 While these fish are healthy, they don’t pack the same level of omega-3s as salmon.

-In regards to raw salmon, a properly sourced, high-quality fish is perfectly nutritious to eat raw.
-One thing to pay attention to for raw salmon is the increased risk of food-borne illnesses and parasites.
-These issues can be a result of the salmon’s environment or something that’s picked up during shipping and handling.
-To avoid this, simply cook your salmon to an internal temperature of 145 degrees F. But if you insist on eating your salmon raw, the best way to avoid any issues is to source high-quality fish.
+Finally, regarding raw salmon, a properly sourced, high-quality fish is perfectly nutritious to eat raw.
+One thing to pay attention to for raw salmon is the increased risk of foodborne illnesses and parasites.
+These issues can result from the salmon’s environment or something picked up during shipping and handling.
+To avoid this, cook your salmon to an internal temperature of 145 degrees F. But if you insist on eating your salmon raw, the best way to avoid any issues is to source high-quality fish.

 - The CDC just released its list of top superfoods, and we bet you’re not eating most of them